DCWelch/Funiko/README.md

 **31 September 2024.
 Version 1.100**
 - Glyph coverage expanded to cover the full GF Latin Core set
 - Licensing clarified and updated to OFL
-- Trademarking clarified and updated
-- Various changes to accomodate Google Fonts Fontbakery QA tests
+- Other smaller changes to accomodate Google Font's Fontbakery QA tests
-- Metadata updated

 ## License